-7.3.5 Helena Kennedy Foundation
+7.3.4 Helena Kennedy Foundation

-In 2014-15, we will support one bursary through the Helena Kennedy Foundation, supporting disadvantaged students who have overcome significant barriers in order to continue their education and progress to the University of Essex.
+In 2015-16, we will support one bursary through the Helena Kennedy Foundation, supporting disadvantaged students who have overcome significant barriers in order to continue their education and progress to the University of Essex.

-7.3.6 Continuing students
+7.3.5 Continuing students

-Continuing students, who started their courses between 2006-07 and 2011-12, will follow the bursary scheme originally offered, subject to permitted inflationary increases.
+Continuing students, who started their courses prior to 2015-16, will follow the bursary and scholarship scheme originally offered.